-If you are the goalkeeper in your team you will already know that some of the rules in soccer are different for you than they are for the outfield players.
+If you are the goalkeeper in your team, you will already know that some of the rules in soccer are different for you than they are for the outfield players.
 Being able to pick up the ball is one of them.

-If you are a goalkeeper, or just interested in soccer, it’s worth taking the time to fully understand these rules.
+If you are a goalkeeper or just interested in soccer, it’s worth taking the time to fully understand these rules.

-If you’re also interested in finding out the 8 rules that every soccer goalie needs to know then click here to go to an article I recently wrote all about it.
+If you’re also interested in finding out the 8 rules that every soccer goalie needs to know, then click here to go to an article I recently wrote all about it.

-There are a number of points in a game of soccer where it can be an advantage to make use of your team’s goalkeeper as an extra player.
+There are a number of moments in a game of soccer where it can be an advantage to make use of your team’s goalkeeper as an extra player.

 One of the roles a goalkeeper can perform is to be an extra person to pass the ball to during the game.
 This is why knowing what a goalkeeper can and can’t do from a direct pass, such as a throw-in, is so important.

-This would be an indirect free-kick rather than a direct free kick meaning the ball cannot go directly into the goal from the free-kick, it must be touched by another player first.
+This would be an indirect free-kick rather than a direct free kick meaning the ball cannot go directly into the goal from the free-kick.
+It must be touched by another player first.

-It is worth pointing out that when the rules say a goalie can’t handle the ball directly from a throw-in it doesn’t mean that they can first touch the ball with another part of their body and then use their hands.
-The actual wording of the rules are –
+It is worth pointing out that when the rules say a goalie can’t handle the ball directly from a throw-in, it doesn’t mean that they can first touch the ball with another part of their body and then use their hands.

 “An indirect free kick is awarded if a goalkeeper, inside their penalty area…touches the ball with the hands after… receiving it directly from a throw-in taken by a team-mate”Laws of the Game

-This means that no matter how long they have the ball under their control they are unable to handle the ball until another player has touched it (and even then there are certain rules preventing them from handling the ball in specific situations.
+This means that no matter how long they have the ball under their control, they are unable to handle the ball until another player has touched it (and even then, there are certain rules preventing them from handling the ball in specific situations.
 But we’ll look at that soon).

 They are often unmarked at these times and are capable of delivering an accurate pass up the field to other members of the team.

 Any half-decent goalkeeper should be able to receive the ball with their feet and pass or kick the ball out to another player on their team without too much of a problem.
 Doing this is completely acceptable and within the rules of the game.

-When we think of the goalkeeper we often think of them as the one player on the field who can use their hands to stop or hold the ball.
-And although this is true, they are the only player who can touch the ball with their hands, there are some situations where even they can’t.
+When we think of the goalkeeper, we often think of them as the one player on the field who can use their hands to stop or hold the ball.
+And although this is true, they are the only player who can touch the ball with their hands; there are some situations where even they can’t.

-We’ve already looked at what they can’t do when they receive a throw-in from a player on their own team, but what about if the goalkeeper receives a throw-in from a player on the oppositions team?
+We’ve already looked at what they can’t do when they receive a throw-in from a player on their own team, but what about if the goalkeeper receives a throw-in from a player on the opposition’s team?

 In this situation, it is fine for the goalkeeper to pick up the ball.

-This in many ways is no different from responding to the ball coming towards their goal if an opposition player had sent the ball towards them in any other way.
-In this situation, the goalie is allowed to respond in which every way they feel is best.
-Including the use of their hands.
+In many ways, this is no different from responding to the ball coming toward their goal if an opposition player had sent the ball toward them in any other way.
+In this situation, the goalie is allowed to respond in whichever way they feel is best.

 So, what if the goalie is passed the ball from one of their own players while the ball is still in play?
 The answer to this depends on how the ball was passed.

-If the ball is passed to the goalie with another part of the body, such as the head or chest then it is fine for the goalkeeper to handle the ball.
+If the ball is passed to the goalie with another part of the body, such as the head or chest, then it is fine for the goalkeeper to handle the ball.
 This is what is often referred to as the back pass rule.

-The Back Pass rule
+The Back Pass Rule

-The introduction of the back pass rule in 1997 was introduced with the aim of reducing time-wasting during games.
+The introduction of the “back pass rule” in 1997 was introduced with the aim of reducing time-wasting during games.